 After your consultation I schedule assessments for the first available and viable time slot.
 At assessment you and I will set up a fixed time and day for your therapy sessions, again working with your schedules as much as possible.

 I charge a flat fee for my services and do not provide a sliding scale.
 I accept cash, credit cards, debit cards, cashier’s checks, and personal checks.

-I do not bill insurance for a variety of reasons listed elsewhere on the website.
+I do not bill insurance for a variety of reasons listed on The HAVEN Place website at https://thehavenplace.org.
 However, I will provide you with the information you need to file claims against your insurance if you ask.
-However, I will have to label you with a psychiatric diagnosis if you choose this route.
+Unfortunately, I will have to give you a psychiatric diagnosis if you choose this route.

 Have some questions or want to schedule a free consultation?
 Send me an email including your availability in the coming week.
 I’ll respond within 24-hours with a day and time that works for both of us.